myrunes/backend/docs/restapi-docs.md

 ## Error Responses

-The API uses the standart HTTP/1.1 status codes like defined in [RFC 2616 - section 10](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
+The API uses the standard HTTP/1.1 status codes like defined in [RFC 2616 - section 10](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 Also, every error response contains a body with the status `code` and an error `message` as description of the error.